thi-truong/thi-truong.github.io/_pages/contributions.md

 ---

-# Equity and Access in Geoscience
+# Leadership

+## Unpacking Diversity Keynote Event, 2021

-## Keynote "Transforming the culture of geosciences" with Dr. Aradhna Tripati
+ "Transforming the culture of geosciences" in 2021 with Dr. Aradhna Tripati was a multi-year effort at the institutional and community level.

 <img src="https://img.youtube.com/vi/EKhZKJEdODk/0.jpg" align="left" style="width:400px" alt="YouTube thumbnail showing Zoom Webinar with views of Thi Truong, speaker Aradhna Tripati, interpreter">

-### A multi-year effort at the institutional and community level

 [Watch on YouTube](https://www.youtube.com/watch?v=EKhZKJEdODk)

+### Key Details

 I coordinated multiple aspects of a 2021 keynote event with Dr. Aradhna Tripati (UCLA, CDLS).
 Planned initial conception of in-person event in October 2019 to execution of virtual event in May 2021.
 The first year's planning efforts resulted in an original date, late May 2020.